 Students gain an understanding of German-speaking cultures past and present while building intercultural competence, developing analytical and communication skills, and refining their oral and written German.

 *Assumes that the individual has no prior experience in German; higher coursework can be taken if prerequisites are met.
 Students with previous German learning experience must take the online placement exam to determine in which class level they should begin.

-- Students who have taken the German AP test may receive course placement based on their score (5=251 or 252, 4=232, 3=231).
-An AP score of 4 or 5 does not satisfy the FOL requirement nor can it count toward the major or the concentration.
-However, after successfully completing German 232 or 251 or 252, you will receive one retroactive elective course credit for your AP course.
+Students who have taken the German AP test may receive course placement based on their score (5=251 or 252, 4=232, 3=231).
+An AP score of 4 or 5 does not satisfy the WLC requirement nor can it count toward the major or the concentration.
+However, after successfully completing German 232 or 251 or 252, you will receive one retroactive elective credit for your AP course.

-- All incoming students with prior German study or knowledge must take the online placement exam and/or report their German AP or IB test score to the Admissions Office in order to be placed in the course at which they should begin their German study.
+All incoming students with prior German study or knowledge must take the online placement exam in order to be placed in the course at which they should begin their German study.

-- You will be informed of your course placement shortly before summer registration; this information can also be found on the Student Information System (SIS).
-Contact Professor Amanda Randall (email@example.com) for questions about the placement exam or your course placement.
+You will be informed of your course placement shortly before summer registration; this information can also be found on the Student Information System (SIS).
+Contact Visiting Assistant Professor of German, Nora Vosburg (firstname.lastname@example.org) for questions about the placement exam or your course placement.

-Contact Prof. Amanda Randall (firstname.lastname@example.org) to be added to the “germanspeakers” email list to receive department announcements about activities, classes, excursions, etc.
+Contact Kimberly Foss (email@example.com) to be added to the German interest email list to receive department announcements about activities, classes, excursions, etc.